-- There are at least two escape routes from every part of all buildings.
+- There are at least two escape routes from all buildings.
 The condition of these are checked, cleaned and monitored by the Head of Maintenance annually. - Fire notices and evacuation signs are displayed in every boarding bedroom, and adjacent to every Manual Break Glass call point.
 Covers are on all high traffic areas to prevent accidental activation. - Fires extinguishers (of the appropriate type) and smoke/heat detectors are located in every building in accordance with the recommendations of our professional advisors.
-The fire alarm activation points can be manually activated by breaking a glass panel and are automatically activated when smoke/heat builds up.
-Smoke monitoring systems are also located in all boarding accommodation.
-If for any reason the fire alarm is dysfunctional, a continuous class-change bell will sound which will be operated in the front office, or at a number of staircase points, by the maintenance team. - Fire doors are recorded on our fire door survey and are on a rolling maintenance programme of improvements and upgrades at the college; the boarding areas have been prioritized. - All stairs, passages and emergency exits are illuminated by emergency lighting - All areas where there are potential sources of ignition and regularly inspected to ensure that flammable materials are stored close by - Consult regularly with the Fire marshals - Automatic door closures that are activated by the fire alarms are fitted on doors inside the building or leading onto escape routes. - The master panel for the alarm system is located in the Front Office/Reception Area and shows the location of a fire.
+The fire alarm activation call points can be manually activated by breaking a glass panel and heads are automatically activated when smoke/heat builds up.
+Smoke monitoring systems are also located in all boarding accommodation to L1 rating. - Fire doors are recorded on our fire door survey and are on a rolling maintenance programme of improvements and upgrades at the college; the boarding areas have been prioritized. - All stairs, passages and emergency exits are illuminated by emergency lighting - All areas where there are potential sources of ignition are regularly inspected to ensure that flammable materials are not stored close by - Consult regularly with the Fire marshals - Automatic door closures that are activated by the fire alarms are fitted on doors inside the building or leading onto escape routes. - The master panel for the alarm system is located in the Front Office/Reception Area and shows the location of a fire.
 It is fitted with an uninterrupted power supply (UPS).
-A secondary panel is located on the St Clare building to the right of the main entrance door on the ground floor.
-This panel runs in line with the master panel - zone 23 on the master panel indicates an activation on the secondary panel. - Alarms sound in all parts of the building as a continuous siren.
+2 secondary panels are located on the St Clare building to the right of the main entrance door on the ground floor and in the Sports Hall main entrance lobby.
+All 3 panels have integrated access. - Alarms sound in all parts of the building as an intermittent siren. - Keeping fire routes and exits clear at all times.
+The Head of Maintenance checks that escape routes are not obstructed regularly in the course of the week.

-- Keeping fire routes and exits clear at all times.
-The Head of Maintenance checks that escape routes are not obstructed. - Testing fire alarm points weekly (and recording all tests and defects is the responsibility of the Head of Maintenance, who also undertakes to organise: - Three monthly checks of emergency lights, - Six monthly professional check on fire detection and warning equipment, - An annual service of fire extinguishers. - Records of all tests are kept in the Head of Maintenance's office. - Fire Brigade holds plans showing the location of fire hydrants on the site. - The gas and electricity main shut off points are displayed in the fire panel cupboard.
+- Testing fire alarm points weekly (and recording all tests and defects is the responsibility of the Head of Maintenance, who also undertakes to organise: - Six monthly checks of emergency lights, - Six monthly professional check on fire detection and warning equipment, - An annual service of fire extinguishers. - Records of all tests are uploaded to the Estates MS-Teams files. - Fire Brigade holds plans showing the location of fire hydrants on the site. - The gas and electricity main shut off points are displayed in the fire panel cupboard.
 A plan of the fire hydrants is on the reverse.
 A copy of this information is held by the Head of Maintenance. - Pay close attention to the activities of contractors as appropriate, particularly during maintenance and building works.